Alternative Title: The True Meaning of 'Filial Piety' Xiao

 The Book

 The book was a discussion between Zheng Zi (Confucius‘ disciple) and Confucius.
 It is divided into 18 chapters shown in the Mind-map below.
 Chapter 1 is the starting definition and explanation of Xiao.
-The key explanation given by Confucius (Kong Zi) is
+The key explanation is given by Confucius (Kong Zi) is

 - 夫孝,德之本也,教之所由生也。